Pathwise Test-Time Correction for Autoregressive Long Video Generation

 \textbf{Comparison with Test-Time Scaling.} We benchmark our approach against test-time scaling strategies, including Best-of-N (BoN) and Search-over-Path (SoP), as shown in Table~\ref{tab:tts_tto}.
 While these methods attempt to mitigate errors through redundant candidate generation or iterative search, they incur prohibitive computational overhead and inference latency.
 In contrast, our method embeds correction directly into a single stochastic sampling trajectory.
 This design drastically reduces inference costs compared to multi-sample scaling, and by \textit{actively} rectifying structural deviations rather than \textit{passively} selecting from drifting candidates, it achieves superior suppression of long-term error accumulation with minimal overhead.
 More experimental settings and implementation details for are included in the supplementary material.

-\textbf{Ablation Study on Path-wise Correction.} We compare \emph{single-point} and \emph{path-wise} correction to evaluate the role of the stochastic sampling trajectory in practice.
+\textbf{Ablation Study on Pathwise Correction.} We compare \emph{single-point} and \emph{path-wise} correction to evaluate the role of the stochastic sampling trajectory in practice.
 Single-point correction directly replaces the latent at a fixed denoising step, whereas path-wise correction re-noises the corrected prediction to the same noise level and resumes denoising along the original trajectory.
 As shown in Figure~\ref{fig:singlepoint} and Table~\ref{tab:correction_strategy}, single-point correction frequently introduces flickering and temporal instability, leading to degraded consistency metrics and higher t-LPIPS scores.
 In contrast, path-wise correction achieves consistently higher temporal consistency and substantially lower t-LPIPS, resulting in more stable videos with improved temporal coherence.
 These results demonstrate that effective test-time intervention requires integrating corrections along the sampling path rather than directly replacing latents.

 \textbf{Ablation Study on Noise-correction Steps.} After establishing the necessity of path-wise correction, we evaluate how different numbers and placements of correction steps along the sampling path affect long-horizon generation quality as shown in Table~\ref{tab:ablation_timesteps}.
 Enabling correction at noise levels 750, 500, and 250, either individually or in combination, consistently outperforms the baseline without correction, demonstrating the robustness and effectiveness of our method across different configurations.
-Considering the trade-off between performance and inference cost, we adopt correction at noise levels 500 and 250 as our default, since this configuration yields consistent improvements in both quantitative metrics and qualitative visual fidelity.
+Balancing generation quality and inference overhead, we choose correction at noise levels 500 and 250 as our default, since this configuration yields consistent improvements in both quantitative metrics and qualitative visual fidelity.